NOAA-MDL/tdlpackio/README.md

 ## TDLPACK Format

 The following will attempt to briefly explain the TDLPACK format.
 Please read the official documentation [here](https://www.weather.gov/media/mdl/TDL_OfficeNote00-1.pdf).
-TDLPACK is GRIB-like in that it contains an initial 4-character string to identify the data format "TDLP"; indentification sections (Indicator, Product, and Grid); Data section; and an End Section that contains "7777".
+TDLPACK is a big-endian binary data format and is GRIB-like in that it contains an initial 4-character string to identify the data format "TDLP"; indentification sections (Indicator, Product, and Grid); Data section; and an End Section that contains "7777".
 A more detailed description of TDLPACK sections can be found in the chapter 5 of the official documentation.

 * Section 0 - Inidictator Section
 * Section 1 - Product Definition Section